Monday, July 22, 2013

 You kinda trick yourself.
 You tell yourself, “I’m not really going to do that job right now, I’m just going to get out the stuff I need and do it later.”

 So lay out those ingredients the night before -- even the mixing bowl, spoon and pan -- and bake something.
-Get out that shirt, loose button, and a needle and thread, but know that you don’t have to sew it on right now.
+Get out that shirt, loose button, and a needle and thread, but know that you don’t have to sew it on right this second.
 Baby steps, baby steps.

 Just get things ready for yourself.
 Disassociate a little.